Colombia aware of ‘Havana Syndrome’ cases reported at U.S. Embassy in Bogotá

 The suspected cases come about a week before Secretary of State Antony Blinken’s planned visit to Bogotá.

-At least five families with links to staff were afflicted in recent weeks, with one of them leaving the country for treatment, according to the Wall Street Journal, which first reported the cases.
+At least five families with links to embassy staffers were afflicted in recent weeks, with one family leaving the country for treatment, according to the Wall Street Journal, which first reported the cases.

 The State Department said in a statement to The Washington Post that it “vigorously” investigated reports of such incidents wherever they were reported, including “whether they may be attributed to a foreign actor.”

-“Due to privacy concerns and for security reasons, we do not discuss specific reports or Embassy operations, but we take each report we receive extremely seriously.”
+“Due to privacy concerns and for security reasons, we do not discuss specific reports or Embassy operations, but we take each report we receive extremely seriously,” the statement said.

 What to know about ‘Havana Syndrome’, the mysterious illness affecting U.S. officials around the world

-The exact origins of the illness remain unknown, though its name dates back to 2016 to when it first appeared to hit CIA officers and Canadian personnel in Cuba’s capital, Havana.
+The exact origins of the illness remain unknown, although its name dates to 2016, when it first appeared to hit CIA officers and Canadian personnel in Cuba’s capital, Havana.
 The initial cluster confounded medics, with victims reporting the sudden onset of a range of symptoms such as headaches, nausea and memory loss.
 Brain scans later showed tissue damage usually seen in patients with concussions after a blast or car accident.

 Signs of it have since popped up in Russia, China, Colombia, Uzbekistan and the United States.
-German police confirmed last week that the country was looking into an “alleged sonic attack” targeting U.S. Embassy staff in Berlin, who are among roughly 200 cases to grip U.S. diplomats and intelligence officers around the world.
+German police confirmed last week that the country was looking into an “alleged sonic attack” targeting U.S. Embassy staffers in Berlin, who are among roughly 200 cases to grip U.S. diplomats and intelligence officers around the world.

 The bill comes after symptoms consistent with the illness showed up last month in the team of CIA Director William J. Burns, who tasked a top agency official this summer with leading the investigation into the mysterious illness.

-In another sign of growing attention the illness is attracting, the spy agency removed its station chief in Vienna after criticism of the response to purported cases at the U.S. Embassy in Austria.
+In another sign of the growing attention the illness is attracting, the spy agency removed its station chief in Vienna after criticism of the response to purported cases at the U.S. Embassy in Austria.

 Read more: